-To improve the health of the communities we serve, by fostering rigorous, high-quality, comprehensive, and culturally relevant graduate medical education programs enabling the development of independent physician scholars and leaders.
+Our Mission: To improve the health of the communities we serve by fostering rigorous, high-quality, comprehensive, and culturally relevant graduate medical education programs that enable the development of independent physician scholars and leaders.

-The WSU College of Medicine is committed to supporting excellence in graduate medical education.
+The WSU College of Medicine is committed to supporting excellence in GME.
 This is consistent with the mission, vision, values, and strategic direction of the college and University.
-By utilizing its diverse resources throughout the state of Washington, GME at the WSU College of Medicine strives to meet our region’s needs, identifying, creating, and developing the necessary training programs to accommodate the communities we serve.
+By utilizing its diverse resources throughout the state of Washington, GME at the WSU College of Medicine strives to meet our region’s needs by identifying, creating, and developing the necessary training programs to accommodate the communities we serve.

 Support WSU Graduate Medical Education

 The GME fund supports activities related to graduate medical education including residency and fellowship programs sponsored by the WSU Elson S. Floyd College of Medicine.

 The Office of Graduate Medical Education

 Sub-internship (Sub-I) elective opportunities at the WSU Elson S. Floyd College of Medicine are designed to give medical students an advanced level of clinical training.
 Rotations are available for students who have completed their basic clinical rotations and who are interested in internal medicine or family medicine.